ABOUT

 Alongside that work, I chair Girls Not Brides: The Global Partnership to End Child Marriage, serve as a trustee of Women for Women International, and serve as a Lancet-Georgetown Commissioner on Faith, Trust and Health — the first global initiative centering the role of faith in rebuilding trust in health systems, bringing together 27 commissioners from across all six WHO regions to produce a landmark report.

-And I'm building what I believe is the most important architecture of my career: a global financing institution designed to mobilize faith-aligned capital to help children survive and thrive, at sovereign scale.
+And I'm building what I believe is the most important thing I'll ever make: a global institution that turns faith-aligned capital into lives saved and peace that holds.

 The thread is the same as it's been since I was 21: financing, policy, and institutional architecture that makes resources reach the people who need them most.
 The next decade of that work is the one I'm most interested in building.